cambridge-cares/TheWorldAvatar/Agents/ZeoliteAgent/README.md

 ## Quick start

+The procedure presented below has been tested on Windows `cmd` terminal.

 To instantiate a copy of the Ontozeolite knowledge graph, you will need:

 - The input data (stored in the directory `Agents/ZeoliteAgent/zeoliteaboxwriteragent/ontozeolite/`).